 - Use specific servers.
 Select this option to manually enter provisioning server data.
 If this information was not previously entered, no data appears.
 To quickly list all servers in the database, click Read Servers from the Database button.
 To change or enter new information, click Edit, then manually enter the information in the Server Address dialog.
-Note: Selecting the Reset to Default button displays a confirmation message to indicating that automatic BIOS updates on the target devices will be disabled and to use DNS to find the server.
+Note: Selecting the Reset to Default button displays a confirmation message.
+This message indicates that automatic BIOS updates on the target devices are disabled.
+DNS is used to find the server.

 On the Options tab, select from the network options that follow: